 Sir John has been a champion, council member, participant and leader at British Exploring Society since the ‘40s.
-He remains actively engaged and has been an unshakeable advocate for BES through good times and bad, including the death of his own grandson on a BES expedition in 2011.
+He remains actively engaged and has been an unshakeable advocate for British Exploring Society.
 His own professional record is a huge adornment to the society.
 He continues to attend meetings, to advocate on our behalf, and to model the good humour, modestly and commitment to contribution which we would want every Explorer to emulate.

 Read more about David here

 David Alan Ezra Dangoor is a British businessman and philanthropist.
 A son of Sir Naim Dangoor, he spent his early life in Baghdad as part of Iraq's Jewish community, leaving with his parents and his brothers in the 1960s for the United Kingdom, where he was educated at Carmel College and Imperial College London.